GDGAlgiers/Devfest22Challenges/Web/themeChanger/README.md

 ## Notes

 1. The boilerplate design is already made on the setup, you just need to focus on implementing the new feature.
-2. Necessary colors are given on the startup HTML file.
+2. Necessary colors are given on the starter HTML file.
+3. The implementation of one more theme of your choice is a bonus(+2 pts).

 ## Setup

-To get you started, we have provided you with a starting point. so you need first to copy to your local environment the `starter` folder you see next to this challenge.
+To get you started, we have provided you with a starting point, so you need first to copy to your local environment the `starter` folder you see next to this challenge.